Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

 \subsubsection{MDB and non-perturbative symmetries in transient regimes}

 In the form \eqref{MDBexch0} where it involves the microscopic exchange entropy variation $\deltaexch S(\C'\leftarrow\, \C)$ associated with a jump from configuration $\C$ to configuration $\C'$, the MDB entails time-reversal symmetries for finite time intervals at more and more mesoscopic levels as follows.
-The ratio \eqref{historypropertySexch} of the probabilities for a microscopic history $\Hist$ and the time-reversed one is determined by the cumulated exchange entropy variation $\Deltaexch S[\Hist]$ along a history defined in \eqref{DefSexch}.
-Then, the ratio \eqref{TimeRevPQ1PQ2CfC0} between, on the one hand, the probability for all evolutions with fixed initial and final configurations and given heat amounts $\Heat_1$ and $\Heat_2$ received from the thermostats and, on the other hand, the probability for all backward evolutions with exchanged initial and final configurations and opposite heat amounts $-\Heat_1$ and $-\Heat_2$ is determined by the exchange entropy variation \be \Deltaexch S(\Heat_1,\Heat_2)= \beta_1 \Heat_1+\beta_2 \Heat_2. \ee
+The ratio \eqref{historypropertySexch} of the probabilities for a microscopic history $\Hist$ and the time-reversed one is determined by the \textit{cumulative exchange entropy variation along a history}, $\Deltaexch S[\Hist]$, defined in \eqref{DefSexch}.
+Then, the ratio \eqref{TimeRevPQ1PQ2CfC0} between, on the one hand, the probability for all evolutions with fixed initial and final configurations $\C_0$ and $\C_f$ and given heat amounts $\Heat_1$ and $\Heat_2$ received from the thermostats and, on the other hand, the probability for all backward evolutions with exchanged initial and final configurations and opposite heat amounts $-\Heat_1$ and $-\Heat_2$ is determined only by the exchange entropy variation \be \Deltaexch S(\Heat_1,\Heat_2)= \beta_1 \Heat_1+\beta_2 \Heat_2. \ee The ratio of probabilities does not explicitly depend on the initial and final configurations $\C_0$ and $\C_f$.
+There is only an implicit dependence on these configurations through the energy conservation rule that the quantities $\Heat_1$ and $\Heat_2$ for a given history must satisfy, $\Heat_1+\Heat_2=\En(\C_f)-\En(\C_0)$.